MathewJobey/S8-Honours-Reinforcement_Learning-Mini_Project/README.md

 During the initial training phases, Proximal Policy Optimization (PPO) struggled with the chaotic 3D continuous action space, often converging on suboptimal local minima or failing to arrest terminal velocity.

 ![PPO Crash Demo](ppo_training.gif)
-*Above: An early PPO agent failing to balance the thrust-to-weight ratio, resulting in a crash.*
+*Above: An early PPO agent failing to balance the thrust-to-weight ratio, resulting in a crash.
+Same is how the early scenario of SAC also looked like.*

 By migrating to the entropy-maximizing Soft Actor-Critic (SAC) algorithm, the agent successfully learned the delicate multi-axis thrust balance required to execute a precise propulsive landing.